tnwei/vqgan-clip-app/diffusion_README.md

 Based on the diffusion models hosted at https://github.com/EleutherAI/vqgan-clip/tree/main/notebooks.
-This WIP code lives on https://github.com/tnwei/vqgan-clip-app/tree/guided-diffusion, plan to have it merged to main when ready.

 In addition to the VQGAN-CLIP app's installation instructions, requires running the following: